 - Any Health and Physical Education Activity (HPEA) course

-Humanities: Complete at least 8 credits, including any applicable courses taken from the Civil Society & Culture group, from the following:
+Humanities: Complete at least 8 Humanities credits, including any applicable Humanities courses taken from the General Education: Civil Society & Culture group, from the following:

 - Art (ART); Dance (DNCA); English (ENG) (except ENG-131, ENG-132, ENG-135); Foreign Language (Arabic (ARA), Chinese (CHN), French (FRE), German (GER), Italian (ITAL), Spanish (SPN)); Humanities (HUM); Interior Design (INTR); Journalism (JOUR); Music (MUS); Philosophy (PHIL); Telecommunication (TCM); Speech Communications (SPC); Theatre (THEA), Virtual Theatricality Lab (VTL), or World Religions (WR).

-Science and Mathematics: Complete at least 8 credits, including courses taken from the Quantitative Literacy group, from courses in:
+Science and Mathematics: Complete at least 8 Science and Mathematics credits, including Science and Mathematics courses taken from the General Education: Quantitative Literacy group, from:

 - Astronomy (ASTR); Atmospheric Studies (ATMS); Biology (BIO); Chemistry (CHEM); Geology (GEOL); Geographic Information Systems (GIS); Mathematics (MATH); Physical Science (PSCI); Physics (PHYS); Science (SCI)

-Social Science: Complete at least 8 credits, including courses taken from the Civil Society & Culture group, from courses in:
+Social Science: Complete at least 8 Social Science credits, including Social Science courses taken from the General Education: Civil Society & Culture group, from:

 - Anthropology (ANTH); Criminal Justice (CRJ); Economics (BEC); Geography (GEOG); History (HIST); Political Science (POLS); Psychology (PSY); Social Science (SSC); Sociology (SOC)